 … collect and season fir cones to use as fire starters for the stove (please don’t use fresh cones from the lawn to burn as they contain too much moisture and tar which can harm the chimney)

 … provide bird food for guests to fill the feeders, and have created log piles and a pond for wildlife.
 We have been trying to establish a meadow for bees (without much success), and are planting bee and butterfly friendly plants.
-We provide variety of nuts to encourage our red squirrel population.
+We provide variety of nuts to encourage red squirrels.

-... we will shortly install a water butt to eliminate using mains water for the garden.
+... we will shortly install a whisky barrel water butts to eliminate using mains water for the garden.